MdeCastelbajac/are_dynamic/README.md

 - The number of tables of four people (which is a limitation of our model).
 Each table is filled by the clients affluence and then each tables books a dish randomly.
 - The Menu with several choices and a variable cooking time for each dish

-The employees:

-- The waiters who are among other tasks taking the orders, bringing them to the kitchen, and so on, ...
+- The waiters who are among other tasks taking the orders, bringing them to the kitchen, and so on.
 - The kitchen is dealing with the orders, and respecting some specific rules, like cooking each tables orders so that each table’s clients can begin to eat simultaneously.

 The result we are analyzing:

-- The average client's waiting time which is the sum of the time spend for each action from the order of the dishes to the moment the clients can eat.
+- The average client's waiting time which is the sum of the time spend for each action from the order of the dishes to the moment the clients begin to eat.

 ## The main goal